What is a Windfall

 Any remaining funds will then be passed back to the individual and the IVA will be considered to have completed successfully and the Insolvency Practitioner will issue a certificate of completion.

-People that receive a redundancy payment would be an obvious example.
-It would normally be agreeable for an amount of the redundancy payment to be retained to help off-set the living costs of the individual whilst they were seeking re-employment.
+Redundancy payments would be an obvious example.
+The IVA protocol allows for an amount of the redundancy payment to be retained to cover living costs during the search for re-employment.

-For further information regarding specific areas of the windfall clause, you should call your Insolvency Practitioner directly.
+If you are in an IVA and require further information regarding specific areas about your windfall clause, you should call your Supervior directly.